-Termination of Discussions and Negotiations.
+5. Termination of Discussions and Negotiations.
 Each party acknowledges and agrees that each party reserves the right, in its sole discretion, to reject any and all proposals made by the other parties or their Representatives with regard to the Venture, and to terminate discussions and negotiations at any time and for any or no reason.

 If any party determines not to proceed with the Venture, it will promptly inform the other parties of that decision.
-Immediately after any decision by any party not to proceed with the Venture (or at any time at any other party's request), such party will promptly redeliver to the other parties all copies of the written, electronic or other tangible Evaluation Material in such party's or its Representatives' possession (except for that portion of the Evaluation Material which consists of analyses, forecasts, studies or other documents prepared by such party or its Representatives) and will promptly destroy all other Evaluation Material, and confirm in writing such destruction to the other parties.Specific Enforcement.
-Each party agrees that money damages would not be a sufficient remedy for any breach of this Agreement by a party or their Representatives, and that in addition to all other remedies, each party shall be entitled to specific performance and to injunctive or other equitable relief as a remedy for any such breach without proof of actual damages.
-Each party agreesnot to oppose the granting of such relief, and to waive, and to use its best efforts to cause its Representatives to waive, any requirement for the securing or posting of any bond in connection with such remedy.
-If a court of competent jurisdiction determines in a final, nonappealable order that this letter agreement has been breached by a party or its Representatives, then such breaching party will reimburse the non-breaching party for such non-breaching party's costs and expenses (including, without limitation, legal fees and expenses) incurred in connection with all such litigation.
+Immediately after any decision by any party not to proceed with the Venture (or at any time at any other party's request), such party will promptly redeliver to the other parties all copies of the written, electronic or other tangible Evaluation Material in such party's or its Representatives' possession (except for that portion of the Evaluation Material which consists of analyses, forecasts, studies or other documents prepared by such party or its Representatives) and will hold such Evaluation Material subject to the terms of this Agreement or destroy the Evaluation Material.

+6. Specific Enforcement.
+Each party agrees that money damages would not be a sufficient remedy for any breach of this Agreement by a party or their Representatives, and that in addition to all other remedies, each party shall be entitled to seek specific performance and to seek injunctive or other equitable relief as a remedy for any such breach without proof of actual damages.
+Each party agrees to waive, and to use its reasonable efforts to cause its Representatives to waive, any requirement for the securing or posting of any bond in connection with such remedy.
+Excepting the right of a party to seek such relief, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association ("AAA").
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If either party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.
+If an arbitrator or court of competent jurisdiction determines in a final, nonappealable order that this letter agreement has been breached by a party or its Representatives, then such breaching party will reimburse the non-breaching party for such non-breaching party's costs and expenses (including, without limitation, legal fees and expenses) incurred in connection with all such litigation.